WMIC

-WMIC (660 AM) is a full service radio station licensed to Sandusky, Michigan at 660 kHz on the AM dial, with a power output of 1,000 watts.
+WMIC (660 AM) is a full service radio station licensed to Sandusky, Michigan with a power output of 1,000 watts.
 WMIC covers Sanilac County, Michigan and The Thumb area of Michigan.
 The station is owned by Sanilac/GB Broadcasting and broadcasts from studios on Elk Street in Downtown Sandusky, along with sister stations WTGV and WBGV.
 Its programming is also simulcasted on FM Translator W237EQ, also licensed to Sandusky at 95.3 MHz, with an effective radiated power of 250 watts.

 WMIC's transmitter is located south of Sandusky off Cooper Road Road in Sanilac County.
 WMIC provides a strong signal to both eastern Michigan and western Ontario due to its low dial position and corresponding long wavelength.
 On clear weather days, the station can be heard as far away as Roscommon, Ann Arbor, and Lansing.
-The station, however, must sign off at sunset to protect WFAN New York, a 50,000 watt clear channel radio station.
+The station, however, must sign off at sunset to protect WFAN New York City, a 50,000 watt clear channel radio station.

 History

-WMIC was first granted a construction permit to operate at 1560 kHz on May 10, 1965, and at a thousand watts maximum power.
+WMIC was first granted a construction permit to operate at 1560 kHz on May 10, 1965, and at 1000 watts maximum power.
 The station was authorized to operate only from sunrise to sunset, protecting WQXR.
 Transmitter facilities were constructed along Cooper Road near M-19, about a mile and a half south of Sandusky.
 Shortly before sign-on, the station set up studios at 19 South Elk Street in downtown Sandusky.

 The call letters were assigned that October.
 Unforeseen delays resulted in extensions being granted, pushing its actual sign-on date to 1968.
 Prior to sign-on, the station was granted pre-sunrise authority of 500 watts, which allowed it to sign on two hours before local sunrise, keeping its sign-on time consistent to 6:00 am daily.
-The call letters were previously used by a Defunct radio station in St. Helen, MI.
+The call letters were previously used by a now defunct radio station in St. Helen, Michigan.

 In 1969, George Benko, a Croswell resident, bought into Sanilac Broadcasting Company.
 He and his family still control the station today.

 In 1971, WMIC-FM signed on the air, giving Sandusky radio listeners local service after sunset, but this would change six years later, when both entities would separate programming and WMIC-FM would become WTGV.

 In 1987, WMIC moved to the stronger dial position of 660 kHz, but retained its same power values and daytime-only status.

 In 2021, Sanilac Broadcasting added FM Translator W237EQ 95.3 FM.
 The addition of this translator allows WMIC to have 24-hour programming for the first time.
 95.3 FM is not affected by WFAN New York, and Federal Communications Commission rules allow FM Translators to continue to broadcast, even if their parent station is of daytime only status.